Definition via Merriam-Webster:

 Audi of America A3 Launch Parties

 Following an epic bi-costal launch party in NYC and LA, I worked closely with AoA to create an influencer marketing tour with a consistent brand experience in several smaller markets, including Boston, Brooklyn, Philadelphia, and Jersey City.

-When my boss asked me to produce our company’s (infamous) annual summer party, I knew it was the highest compliment, second only to the time he asked me to help produce his wedding (no pressure).
+When my boss asked me to produce our company’s (infamous) annual summer party for the second time, I knew it was the highest compliment, followed only by the time he asked me to help produce his wedding (um, no pressure, right?).

 We transformed our SoHo office into a raunchy take on all things Pee-Wee Herman with a dash of True Life: Paul Reubens Goes to the Movies (yeesh), dubbed MKG-Wee’s Playhouse.